Theorem411/15411/README.md

 The liveness info of each line is gathered from back to front, using update rules introduced in lecture notes and recitation handouts.
-* Note: to avoid precoloring conflicts, for each line involving a DIV/MOD operater, we add %eax and %edx to uses, and for each line involing a SHIFT_LEFT/SHIFT_RIGHT operator, we add %ecx to uses.<\br>
+* Note: to avoid precoloring conflicts, for each line involving a DIV/MOD operater, we add %eax and %edx to uses, and for each line involing a SHIFT_LEFT/SHIFT_RIGHT operator, we add %ecx to uses.</br>
-**General passing**<\br>
+**General passing**</br>
-code in: Javaway/compiler/lab3/lib/live/live.ml<\br>
+code in: Javaway/compiler/lab3/lib/live/live.ml</br>
 At this level, we use liveness info produced from each basic block by *singlepass* to derive full liveness info for the entire control-flow graph.

 We maintain two *Hashtbl*'s: one maps basic blocks to *liveout* sets of its successor, which is accumulating by set union; the other maps basic blocks to the last *liveout* set produced by *singlepass* in past iteration.
 The first one is used as input for *singlepass*, i.e. the initial liveness info for the last line of the input basic block.
-The second one is used as criteria for determining whether this basic block's liveness info has converged. <\br>
+The second one is used as criteria for determining whether this basic block's liveness info has converged. </br>
 The general algorithm deploys a work queue containing basic blocks.
 It was first initialized by all the basic blocks in the program in reverse to their original order.
 When each basic block is popped off the queue, run *singlepass* on it, and if and only if the liveness info gets changed (determined by checking with second hashtbl) do we push its predecessor blocks (predecessor in the control-flow graph) back onto the queue.
 The algorithm will eventually terminates when the queue is empty, indicating that all basic blocks has converged.

 ### Build interference graph